camunda/camunda-docs-manual/content/user-guide/task-forms/_index.md

 ## Form Reference

-With Form References, Camunda Forms provide an flexible way of linking an element in a BPMN diagram to a form.
-To link a BPMN element ([StartEvent][start-event] or [UserTask][user-tasks]) to a Camunda Form, you have to specify the key of the Camunda Form as the `camunda:FormRef` attribute.
+With Form References, Camunda Forms provide a flexible way of linking an element in a BPMN diagram to a form.
+To link a BPMN element ([StartEvent][start-event] or [UserTask][user-tasks]) to a Camunda Form, you have to specify the Id of the Camunda Form as the `camunda:FormRef` attribute.
 Additionally, the `camunda:formRefBinding` attribute specifies which version of the Camunda Form to reference.

 Valid values are: